boost-ext/di/doc/tutorial.md

 );
 ```
 <span class="fa fa-eye wy-text-neutral warning"> **Note**<br/><br/>
-It is safe to throw exceptions from lambda.
+It is safe to throw exceptions from a lambda.
 It will be passed through.
 </span>

-Notice, that [injector] was passed to lambda expression in order to create `gui_view` / `text_view`.
+Notice that an [injector] was passed to lambda expression in order to create one of `gui_view` and `text_view`.
 This way `[Boost].DI` can inject appropriate dependencies into chosen types.
 See [bindings] for more details.

-And full example!
+And the full example!
 ![CPP](https://raw.githubusercontent.com/boost-ext/di/cpp14/example/tutorial/basic_first_steps_with_dynamic_bindings.cpp)

-Okay, so what about the input.
-We have `user`, however, in the real life, we will have more clients.
+Okay, so what about the input?
+We have `user`, however, in real life we will have more clients.
 `[Boost].DI` allows multiple bindings to the same type for `array/vector/set`.
 Let's do it then!

 ```cpp